βI donβt know anything!”

 Which means well over 90% of applicants are denied admission.
 (No matter how good their grades and test scores are.)

-But there’s still hope.
-There are some affordable alternatives that can work out just as well.
+But thereβs still hope.
+Some affordable alternatives can work out just as well.

 Good Stats Can Mean Good Merit Scholarships

 Many colleges offer scholarships for academic merit.
-They typically base the scholarship on the student’s grade point average and SAT/ACT scores, not on income or need.
+They typically base the scholarship on the studentβs grade point average and SAT/ACT scores, not income or need.

-Some colleges publish the criteria for their merit awards and the dollar amounts right on their websites.
-But even if they don’t, you can usually get a good idea of how much a college may cost by using the NPC (net price calculator.)
+Some colleges publish the criteria for their merit awards and the dollar amounts on their websites.
+But even if they donβt, you can usually get a good idea of how much a college may cost using the NPC (net price calculator.)

-The NPCs that ask for GPA, test scores, state of residence, and financial information tend to be the most accurate as to what you will actually have to pay to go there.
+The NPCs that ask for GPA, test scores, state of residence, and financial information tend to be the most accurate as to what you must pay to go there.

-The answers to those questions allow the NPC to estimate how much merit and need you qualify for.
-Also whether you qualify for in-state or neighboring state pricing.
+The answers to those questions allow the NPC to estimate how much merit and need you qualify for and whether you are eligible for in-state or neighboring state pricing.

 Best Family Practices

-Checking the NPC really needs to be one of the first things you do.
-Even before you visit, apply, or in any way get your heart set on any particular college.
+Checking the NPC needs to be one of the first things you do.
+Even before you visit, apply, or get your heart set on any particular college.
 Check and see how much this school will cost you.

 If it will be somewhat affordable, the next thing to do is check the admitted students stats.

-(What are the average high school GPA’s, average test scores and what percentage of applicants are accepted at this college?)
+(What are the average high school GPAs and average test scores, and what percentage of applicants are accepted at this college?)

 Safety Schools

-(Somewhere that you’re likely to get accepted.
-And also likely to qualify for, whatever their top merit scholarships are.)
+(A safety school is somewhere that youβre likely to get accepted and also likely to qualify for their top merit scholarships.)

 Target Schools